Burmese pagoda

 Bawbawgyi Pagoda is one of the earliest existing examples of a Burmese pagoda.

 Burmese pagodas are stupas that typically house Buddhist relics, including relics associated with Buddha.
 Pagodas feature prominently in Myanmar's landscape, earning the country the moniker "land of pagodas."
 Several cities in the country, including Mandalay and Bagan, are known for their abundance of pagodas.
-Pagodas are the site of seasonal pagoda festivals.
+Pagodas are the sites of seasonal pagoda festivals.

 Burmese pagodas are enclosed in a compound known as the aran (အာရာမ်, from Pali ārāma), with gateways called mok (မုခ်, from Pali mukha) at the four cardinal directions.
 The platform surrounding a Burmese pagoda is called a yinbyin (ရင်ပြင်).

 According to 2016 statistics compiled by the State Sangha Maha Nayaka Committee, Myanmar is home to 1,479 pagodas exceeding 27 ft in height, a quarter of which are located in Sagaing Region.

 Terms

 Shwedagon Pagoda in Yangon is Myanmar's most prominent zedi.

 Ananda Temple in Bagan is a classic example of a pahto.

-In the Burmese language, pagodas are known by a number of various terms.
+In the Burmese language, pagodas are known by various terms.
 The umbrella term phaya (ဘုရား, pronounced /my/), which derives from Sanskrit vara, refers to pagodas, images of the Buddha, as well as royal and religious personages, including the Buddha, kings, and monks.
-Zedi or jedi (စေတီ), which derives from Pali cetiya, specifically refers to typically solid, bell-shaped stupas that may house relics.
+Zedi ' (စေတီ), which derives from Pali cetiya, specifically refers to typically solid, bell-shaped stupas that may house relics.
 Pahto (ပုထိုး) refers to hollow square or rectangular buildings built to resemble caves, with chambers that house images of the Buddha.
 Burmese pagodas are distinguished from kyaungs in that the latter are monasteries that house Buddhist monks.